An Introduction to Prehistoric England (Before AD 43)

 FIRST FARMERS (FROM 4000 BC)

-The earliest of these were causewayed enclosure gathering places like Windmill Hill, Wiltshire (built about 3650 BC), and impressive long barrows, or burial mounds.
+Although they farmed pulses, barley and wheat, people still relied on wild food and resources.
+And rather than settle in one place, they still moved around within territories.
+These territories were focused on great communal monuments.
+Some were gathering places like the causewayed enclosure at Windmill Hill, Wiltshire (built about 3650 BC).
+Others were burial sites with impressive long barrows.
 Many had stone chambered tombs, such as Belas Knap, Gloucestershire, West Kennet Long Barrow, Wiltshire (both about 3650 BC), and Wayland's Smithy, Oxfordshire (about 3400 BC).

 SACRED LANDSCAPES (3500–2300 BC)

 New types of monuments appeared in the middle and late Neolithic periods, including timber circles like Woodhenge (about 2300 BC), earth mounds such as Silbury Hill, Wiltshire (about 2400 BC), stone circles like Castlerigg, Cumbria (about 3000 BC), and earthwork henges such as Knowlton, Dorset.

 Henges and circles were sometimes combined.
 The stone circles at Avebury and Stonehenge (both about 2500 BC) are among the best examples of this.
 And in some places, several different types of monuments were built in the same area over long periods.
 You can get a good sense of these sacred landscapes at Marden Henge, Avebury and Stonehenge.

 During this period, flint for tools and weapons was being extracted at Grime's Graves, Norfolk (first mined between 2600 and 2200 BC).